Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Introduction

 Fourthly, under the extra assumption on Lipschitz continuity of the stochastic gradient, we further improve the sample complexity \eqref{bound_2} by incorporating the variance-reduction techniques.
 Specifically, our novel variance-reduced stochastic projected gradient (VR-SPG) method can obtain an $\epsilon$-approximate solution with a sample complexity of

 where $\bar \cL$ is the mean-squared upper bound of the Lipschitz constant of the stochastic gradient.
 To the best of our knowledge, this is the first $\mathcal{O}(1/\epsilon^3)$ complexity bound for nonconvex optimization that takes advantage of the lower curvature $l$.
-When considering a convex problem with $l=0$, the complexity bound reduces to $\widetilde \O (1/\epsilon^2)$, which is nearly optimal for convex optimization.
-Additionally, we propose auto-conditioned stepsize policies for VR-SPG, namely AC-VR-SPG, and establish $\mathcal{O}(1/\epsilon^3)$ sample complexity guarantees.
+When considering a convex problem with $l=0$, the {dominating term in} complexity bound reduces to $\widetilde \O (1/\epsilon^2)$, which is nearly optimal for {stochastic convex optimization when $\sigma$ is large}.
+Additionally, we propose auto-conditioned stepsize policies for VR-SPG, namely AC-VR-SPG, and establish $\mathcal{O}(1/\epsilon^3)$ sample complexity guarantees {for stochastic nonconvex optimization}\footnote{{It should be noted that, for AC-VR-SPG, establishing unified complexity bounds that incorporate the lower curvature $l$ as in \eqref{bound_3} is highly nontrivial.
+This is because the algorithm also exploits the Lipschitz continuity of stochastic gradients in the variance-reduction operators, which introduces additional challenges in controlling the error caused by underestimation of the local Lipschitz constants.
+Therefore, we leave this question for future work.}}.

 The remaining sections of the paper are organized as follows.
 In Section~\ref{sec_deterministic}, we present the novel analysis and new complexities for the PG method, together with its parameter-free variant, AC-PG.
 In Section~\ref{sec_stochastic}, we introduce the SPG method for the stochastic setting and provide new complexity bounds, as well as the parameter-free AC-SPG method with both expectation and large-deviation bounds.
 Section \ref{sec_variance_reduction} further equips SPG with the variance-reduction techniques, establishes improved complexity bounds, and provides auto-conditioned stepsize policies.
 Finally, in Section~\ref{sec_numerics}, we present numerical experiments that demonstrate the empirical advantages of the proposed methods.